planetfederal/workshops/workshops/geogig/doc/source/moreinfo/glossary.rst

 The following are terms commonly used when discussing GeoGig.

-.. todo:: NEED MORE TERMS

 .. glossary::
    :sorted:

    branch
-     A history path containing its own timeline and list of commits.
+     History path containing its own timeline and list of commits.
 Using multiple branches allows for parallel development.

    master
-     The default branch name.
+     Default branch name.
 In a common workflow, branches are created from the master branch and then merged back in at a later time

    commit
      A snapshot of changes made to files in a repository.
 Commits have a timestamp, an author, a description, and contain a diff of the files changed.

    merge
-     The process of combining commits from one branch onto another branch.
+     Combines commits from one branch onto another branch.

    checkout
-     The process of switching to another branch.
+     Switches to another branch.

    log
-     The history of a repository.
-Contains a list of commits, unique IDs, and metadata about the committer.
+     History of a repository, containing a list of commits, unique IDs, and metadata about the committer.

    conflict
-     A contradictory state of a repository.
+     Contradictory state of a repository.
 Usually caused by merging from different branches.

+   diff
+     Shows specific differences between two commits.
+Can also contain commits included between them on the timeline.

+   show
+     Displays details about a single commit.

+   reset
+     Manages history and allows for "rolling back" commits.

+   timeline
+     The history of commits over time.

+   import
+     Loads information about a data source (such as a shapefile or database) into a GeoGig repository.

+   export
+     Loads information about a repository into a data source, such as a shapefile or database.